bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

 > #### Default number of buttons
 > If the `paymentbuttons-number-of-buttons` property is not defined, only **one** button will be shown.
 The customer will have access to any other buttons by clicking **More payment options**.

-2. To add a **Page Builder** dialog for the merchant to configure the number of visible wallet buttons, add the following to the **Payments** section of `schema.json`:
+2. To add a **Page Builder** dialog for the merchant to configure the number of visible wallet buttons, add the following code to the **Payments** section of `schema.json`:

 ```json title="schema.json, visible wallet buttons"
 {